herkit/getazurecert/README.md

 # getazurecert
-Tool to download certificates form azure keyvault to a linux machine
+Tool to download SSL certificates form Azure KeyVault to a linux machine

 ## How to use